kottans/mock-repo/README.md

 ## Hello everybody!

-I'm Mirlan and very happy to be hear with all of you!
+I'm Mirlan and very happy to be here with all of you!